By lambert strether of Corrente.

 The Office of Personnel Management, under heavy pressure from Capitol Hill, will issue a ruling that says the government can continue to make a contribution to the health care premiums of members of Congress and their aides, according to several Hill sources.

 Just Wednesday, POLITICO reported that President Barack Obama told Democratic senators that he was personally involved in finding a solution.

 Obama’s involvement in solving this impasse was unusual, to say the least.*

 And let’s be clear about the problem that Obama personally solved.
 Forbes:

-Because most Congressional staffers are that low-income Americans will receive, losing their current health insurance subsidies would be a big financial blow.
+Because most Congressional staffers are poorly paid, but are paid enough to not have eligibility for the Obamacare subsidies that low-income Americans will receive, losing their current health insurance subsidies would be a big financial blow.
 Many members fear that their staffers would leave for better-paying jobs in response.